FANSIC: a Fast ANalog SiPM Integrated Circuit for the readout of large silicon photomultipliers: Frontend design

+The pre-amplifiers of the input stage, shown in Fig.~\ref{fig:tia_sum}, work in voltage mode as they amplify the voltage pulse generated across the external resistor by the SiPM and produce an output voltage pulse.
+They also need to provide proper termination to the transmission lines connecting to the SiPM, which is essential for preserving the pulse shape.
+Inside the camera, these lines can reach a length in the tens of centimeters to cover the distance between the multi-channel ASIC and its pixels.

+The amplifier has a common source configuration with resistive feedback, which defines at the same time the gain and the bias point.
+The choice of a single ended topology over a differential one provides several design advantages: \begin{itemize} \item higher bandwidth and phase margin due to fewer internal nodes and smaller parasitic capacitors \item better power efficiency for the same trans-conductance and output current requirements due to a single branch per amplifier and the quadratic current characteristic of the output buffers \item higher SNR due lower thermal noise from the amplifying transistors for the same bias current and to fewer noise contributors overall \end{itemize} An N-type transistor with the highest threshold voltage available (HVT-NMOS) is selected as active device in the pre-amplifiers.
+This choice extends the voltage headroom available to the output pulse by $\sim150\,$mV compared to standard transistors.

-\section{Summation stage}
+\subsection{Summation stage}

-The outputs of the four pre-amplifiers are combined by means of an inverting summing amplifier (Figure~\ref{fig:tia_sum}); the output voltages are converted into currents by means of series resistors referenced to the virtual ground of the summing amplifier and added together into the feedback resistor.
-The summation amplifier is implemented with an NMOS common-source stage; employing the same topology and active device as the pre-amplifiers allows direct coupling (DC) with the preceding stages.
-The gain-bandwidth limitation of the summing amplifier introduces a signal attenuation due to current partition at its input node; this attenuation is compensated by the value of the feedback resistor.
+The active summation is implemented using a voltage-mode inverting summing amplifier.
+The output voltages of the four pre-amplifiers are converted into currents through series resistors referenced to the virtual ground of the summing amplifier.
+The summation is the result of Kirchhoff's current law applied to this virtual ground node.
+The current is then converted into an output voltage by the feedback resistor.
+The amplifier employs the same HVT-NMOS common-source architecture as the pre-amplifiers, thus allowing a DC-coupling among the stages.
+The finite bandwidth of the summing amplifier limits the efficacy of the virtual-ground at its input giving rise to a current partition through the series resistors.
+The resulting signal attenuation is compensated, for the most part, by properly sizing the feedback resistor.